Palo Duro Canyon

 Palo Duro Canyon is a canyon system of the Caprock Escarpment located in the Texas Panhandle near the cities of Amarillo and Canyon.
-As the second-largest canyon in the United States, it is roughly 25-40 mi long and has an average width of 6 mi, but reaches a width of 20 mi at places.
-Its depth is around 800 ft, but in some locations, it increases to 1000 ft.
+The second largest canyon system in the United States, it is roughly 25-40 mi long and has an average width of 6 mi, but reaches a width of 20 mi at places.
+Its depth is around 800 ft, but in some locations, valley bottom to surrounding hills increases to 1000 ft.
 Palo Duro Canyon (from the Spanish meaning "hard stick") has been named "The Grand Canyon of Texas" both for its size and for its dramatic geological features, including the multicolored layers of rock and steep mesa walls, which are similar to those in the Grand Canyon.
 It is part of Palo Duro Canyon State Park.
+The State Park had 442,242 visitors in 2022.

 Geology

 The canyon was formed by the Prairie Dog Town Fork Red River, which initially winds along the level surface of the Llano Estacado of West Texas, then suddenly and dramatically runs off the Caprock Escarpment.
 Water erosion over the millennia has shaped the canyon's geological formations.

 Notable canyon formations include caves and hoodoos.
 One of the best-known and the major signature feature of the canyon is the Lighthouse Rock.
 A multiple-use, 6 mi round-trip loop trail is dedicated to the formation.

-Palo Duro Canyon was downcut by the Prairie Dog Town Fork Red River, during the Pleistocene, when the whole region was uplifted.
+Palo Duro Canyon was downcut by the Prairie Dog Town Fork Red River during the Pleistocene, when the whole region was uplifted.
 Most of the strata visible in the canyon were deposited during the Permian and Triassic periods.
 From oldest to youngest, and each separated by an unconformity, the formations are: